audioxide/data/data/posts/20180628-reviews-nine-inch-nails-bad-witch.md

   - jazz
   - david bowie
 featuredimage: album-artwork/bad-witch-nine-inch-nails.jpg
 artworkCredit: means nothing.
 No really, that’s the idea.
 Trent Reznor said he wanted the art direction ‘to feel like shadows on a cave wall and we’re trying to figure out what it is and really there’s no nice, clean, safe scientific explanation...
-[T]his is dirt and a broken computer chip and everything you believe in is really just bullshit.’
+This is dirt and a broken computer chip and everything you believe in is really just bullshit.’
 Classic Trent.
 artworkCreditSource: https://www.nin.com/trent-reznor-in-conversation-with-lizzy-goodman/
 artist: Nine Inch nails
 album: Bad Witch